 There is often a catch-22 that applies to looking for a job after college: many entry-level positions require some experience, but you can’t gain experience unless you have already worked in that field.
 Although there are exceptions, one of the hard facts is that most employers prefer to hire a college graduate who has some work experience to put on the table.
 So, your best bet is to find part-time work in your chosen field while you are still in school.
 It might not be easy, as trying to keep up with a full course load and working at the same time can be a challenge.
 But the reward may be your dream job after graduation.

-All federally accredited universities and colleges offer the Work Study Program.
-This program matches students with job opportunities which are located both on and off campus.
-Counselors do their best to pick positions closest to your field of study.
-These jobs are paid at the minimum wage rate or a little higher and are assigned at a maximum of thirty hours per week.
+If you attend a federally accredited university, contact the financial aid department to find out if you’re eligible for the Work-Study Program.
+This program matches students with job opportunities that are located both on- and off-campus.
+Counselors do their best to help you pick positions closest to your field of study.
+These jobs are generally paid at the minimum wage rate or a little higher and are assigned at a maximum of thirty hours per week.

 If you have certain skills, such as writing or graphic design, you can make some extra cash using freelance sites such as upwork.com and contentrunner.com.
 The beauty of this kind of work is that you can choose your own hours.
 There are many internet platforms that are searching for part-time talent – just be sure to research them carefully to avoid scams.
 Even if you find work that isn’t in the field you are aiming for after college, you will be demonstrating initiative to any prospective employer.